Decodedal/Decodedal/README.md

 - 👋 Hi, I’m @Decodedal
 - 👀 I’m interested in ...
-React, next.js and python
+React, next.js and php
 - 🌱 I’m currently learning ...
 Data science algorithems and sorting methodes
 - 💞️ I’m looking to collaborate on ... projects to keep things intresting
 - 📫 How to reach me ...